RichardLitt/validate-maintainers/README.md

               Can be used with --commit to point to a specific commit.
   --match     Match whatever version you are getting against the published
               npm version
+  --ci        Only print and exit with 1 if error

 Examples
   $ validate-maintainers validate-maintainers